Vietnam.vn - Nền tảng quảng bá Việt Nam

 Discover the tranquil beauty of Hoi An ancient town when the streets turn into rivers.
 A guide to safe travel and unforgettable experiences during this special season.

-Báo Lâm ĐồngBáo Lâm Đồng28/10/2025
+Báo Lâm ĐồngBáo Lâm Đồng27/10/2025

 Flood season: Another "specialty" of Hoi An

-Experience the old town on boats
+Experience the old town on boats.

 Tourists were evacuated from the old town center by boat.

-Perspective from international tourists
+Perspective from an international tourist

-British tourist Brian shared: "I was very surprised because the flood water rose quite quickly.
-This is probably one of my most memorable memories of Hoi An."
+Brian (a British tourist) shared: "I was very surprised because the floodwaters rose quite quickly.
+This will probably be a memorable experience for me in Hoi An."

-Comply with safety regulations
+Comply with safety regulations.

-Source: https://baolamdong.vn/hoi-an-mua-nuoc-noi-trai-nghiem-doc-dao-va-nhung-dieu-can-biet-398242.html
+Source: https://baolamdong.vn/hoi-an-mua-nuoc-noi-trai-nghiem-doc-dao-and-things-you-need-to-know-398242.html

 Comment (0)